Second OWI Offense Madison Lawyer

 - Travel ban to Canada and problems traveling to places like the European Union

 In addition to thousands in fines, potential jail time can be more than an inconvenience.
 You may lose your job or not be able to see family.
 An experienced Grieve Law attorney can help get you into a Huber program or house arrest so you can avoid time in a jail cell.

 Almost no one gets the minimum five days

-The Huber laws in Wisconsin allow for inmates to be transferred to a facility where they are allowed to leave during the day to either seek employment or maintain their job or perform child care services.
-Counties with Humber programs generally all have the same basic requirements for Huber release, which include:
+Will you still be able to see your family and go to work?
+Possibly.
+The Huber laws in Wisconsin allow for inmates to be transferred to a facility where they are allowed to leave during the day to seek employment, maintain their job, or perform child care services.
+Counties with Huber programs generally all have the same basic requirements for Huber release, which include: